acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 Only those who:
 - really don't like bugs
-  - ...and want to have more accurate estimates, because with bugs lying around, you never kwnow
+  - ...and want to have more accurate estimates, because with bugs lying around, you never know
 - don't like rework
   - again, rework kills estimates (and is very boring... and unprofessional)
 - refactor a lot